chrisxmiller/usefulbashscripts/README.md

 # Useful Bash scripts
 My personal list of useful bash sctipts for grad school.

-*mountwc*- For Mounting the wheelchair over ssh on a remote machine
+--*mountwc*- For Mounting the wheelchair over ssh on a remote machine

 *unmountwc*- To unmount the wheelchair over ssh on a remote machine